Roasted Pepper

 Method

-Refrigerate in an airtight container or plastic bag in the crisper drawer
+Refrigerate in airtight container or sealed plastic bag

 Duration